sidhant-sriv/visor/README.md

 - Ensure your cursor is inside a function
 - Check that the file language is supported
 - Look for errors in the VS Code Developer Console (Help > Toggle Developer Tools)
+- Try using the "Visor: Generate Flowchart" command from the command palette
+- If using external windows, ensure the window has focus when switching between functions

+**External window issues:**

+- If external windows stop updating, close and reopen them using the 🚀 button
+- For multi-monitor setups, ensure VS Code has proper focus when navigating code
+- External windows automatically dispose when VS Code closes

 **Export not working:**

 - Ensure you have sufficient disk space
 - Check file permissions in the target directory
 - Try exporting to a different location
+- Export functionality works in both sidebar and external window views

 **Performance issues:**